-Consequently, on a daily basis, there is a set amount of time for reading, researching, and writing, as well as any other regimen for self-improvement.
+Consequently, daily, there is a set amount of time for reading, researching, and writing, as well as any other regimen for self-improvement.

-If this daily regimen is not maintained, strategic thinking introverts feel like failures or at least feel like the day was wasted.
+If this daily regimen is not maintained, strategic thinking introverts feel like failures or like the day was wasted.